jasperdifran/ppc-backend/4/README.md

 Next we have created a post route at `/signup`.
 Within this, we check if the client has sent both username and password, checked if a user with that password already exists and if so exited with appropiate status codes and error messages.
 Next we have generated a 16 byte salt, used that to magically initialise a hashing object and then combined our new password with that hash.
 Then we can convert that hashing object to a hexadecimal string.

 > Remember to always store passwords in hashed form, never plaintext.
-Read [here](https://www.passcamp.com/blog/dangers-of-storing-and-sharing-passwords-in-plaintext/) for a bit of an explanation as to why
+Read [here](https://www.passcamp.com/blog/dangers-of-storing-and-sharing-passwords-in-plaintext/) for a bit of an explanation as to why.

 Then we set up a user object, making sure to store the hashed password and the salt, initialised an empty array to hold our favourite venues and our username.
 We add this to the database and then create an access token using the user's username, our super secret key, and an expiry date 1 hour in the future.
 Usually we might set this expiry date to 15 minutes.
 Leaving the expiry date too long can mean more vulnerability to hackers.